A Letter to My Unborn Baby on Mother's Day - Baby Chick

 All photos by Creative Clicks Photography

 I want you to know just how badly you are wanted and loved.
-For years I have been waiting for you and praying for you, and I feel so blessed to know that you are on your way to us.
+I have been waiting for you and praying for you for years, and I feel so blessed to know that you are on your way to us.
 Even though you are only inside my tummy, my love for you is strong.
 I want to protect you, take care of you, nurture you, provide for you, and—above all—love you.
-I hear that there is no type of love like a mother’s love for her son and a son’s love for his mother.
+I hear there is no love like a mother’s love for her son and a son’s love for his mother.
 You can sure bet that I will try to make you a mama’s boy ;), but I am also determined to help you become an independent, smart, kind, and good man.
-We will always be here to support you and guide you as you grow into the boy and man you are meant to become.
-My biggest dream was always to have you, so you have already made my dreams come true.
+We will always support and guide you as you grow into the boy and man you are meant to become.
+My biggest dream was always to have you, so you made my dreams come true.

 This may sound silly, but I am already praying for your future wife.
-You may think for a while that girls are icky, but one day you may not feel that way.
-She may just be a sparkle in her parents’ eyes right now, but I’m thinking of her too.
+You may think for a while that girls are icky, but one day, you may not feel that way.
+She may just be a sparkle in her parents’ eyes right now, but I’m thinking of her, too.
 I’m praying that you both will be raised with the right tools to be kind, caring, and patient with one another.
-I pray that God protects her and takes good care of her and that you both meet when you both are ready in God’s time.
+I pray that God protects her, takes good care of her, and that you both meet when you are ready in God’s time.
 Ultimately, whoever you choose to love—regardless of age, gender, size, or race—we love you, support you, and want you to be happy.

-Son, for this Mother’s Day, if I were to ask for anything, I ask for you to be patient with me as I grow into the mother you need me to be.
-I ask that you forgive my imperfections and know that I am doing my best every day and that I love you.
+Son, for this Mother’s Day, I ask you to be patient with me as I grow into the mother you need me to be.
+I ask that you forgive my imperfections and know I do my best every day and love you.
 Incredibly, we haven’t met yet, and I already feel like I would walk through fire for you.
 I can’t wait until we meet and until I can hold you and hug you.
-Just remember, I will forever be the first woman who ever loved you.
+Remember, I will forever be the first woman who loved you.
 That will never change.
-Ultimately, for this Mother’s Day, you have already given me the greatest gift—knowing that you are on your way into my arms.
+Ultimately, for this Mother’s Day, you have already given me the greatest gift—knowing you are on your way into my arms.

 All of my love,